AdobeDocs/app-builder/src/pages/guides/app_builder_guides/development.md

 When you use the command `aio app dev`:

-- Web action urls are written to `/src/dx-excshell-1/web-src/src/config.json`
-  - urls are of the form `https://localhost:PORT/api/v1/web/<package-name>/<action-name>`
+- Web action urls are written to `/src/dx-excshell-1/web-src/src/config.json` in the form `https://localhost:PORT/api/v1/web/<package-name>/<action-name>`
 - Front-end code is built and served on localhost
-- Action calls from your front-end are run in a debuggable local node process
+- Action calls from your front end are run in a debuggable local node process
-- Action logs are immediately output to the terminal
+- Action logs are output immediately to the terminal
-- Changes to action code are loaded on the next call to your action; modules are not cached
+- Changes to action code are loaded on the next call to the action; modules are not cached
 - There are no activation records
 - Logs cannot be forwarded